The ecological consequences of individual-level variation across scales

 ecological concepts in micro- and macroecology, individual interactions, savanna ecology, cyclical succession, multitrophic interactions, above-belowground interactions, plant behaviour, bacterial interactions in the phyllosphere, tropical ecology

-simulation modelling with C++ and NetLogo, population viability analysis, scaling-up, combined empirical-modelling approaches, pattern-oriented modelling, sensitivity analysis, comparison bottom-up and top-down modelling approaches
+simulation modelling with NetLogo, agent-based modelling, trait-based modelling, scaling-up, population viability analysis, combined empirical-modelling approaches, pattern-oriented modelling, sensitivity analysis

 patch dynamics, spatial root and shoot competition, grid-based modelling, spatial statistics